makrmark/anonamaze-static/_features/projects-and-teams.markdown

 author: markc
 icon: bi bi-people
 title: Projects and Teams
-description: Projects require a shared dictionary of sensitive information.
-Our Projects capability enables you to create &amp; share dictionaries, chats, and more with your teams!
+description: Our Projects capability enables you to create &amp; share dictionaries, chats, and more with your teams!
 cta: for secure collaboration and elevated team performance
 order: 2
 ---